forfailures/cardpack/DIARY.md

 The big lesson I've been learning from doing this refactoring, and more importantly in adding all of the doctests, os that they structs are too clunky.
 They are a pain in the ass to instantiate.

+Jan 14th 2025

+The IDE is so slow with the dupes in code and having added so many doc tests.
+I need to get to a point where I can trim it all down.